Beilis affair: Public reaction

-Among prominent Russian intellectuals, Vasily Rozanov supported the "ritual" version (for political reasons, believing that a "Jewish yoke" was descending on Russia that needed to be stopped), publishing a series of articles in the newspaper Novoe Vremya" titled "The Olfactory and Tactile Relationship of Jews to Blood" (for which he was expelled from the Religious-Philosophical Society).
+Among prominent Russian intellectuals, Vasily Rozanov supported the "ritual" version (for political reasons, believing that a "Jewish yoke" was descending on Russia that needed to be stopped), publishing a series of articles in the newspaper Novoye Vremya titled "The Olfactory and Tactile Relationship of Jews to Blood" (for which he was expelled from the St. Petersburg Religious-Philosophical Society).
 Influenced by Rozanov's ideas, Pavel Florensky also supported this view.

-Florensky, convinced of the existence of Jewish ritual murders, sent Rozanov two articles for anonymous publication: Prof. D. A. Khvolson on Ritual Murders and Jews and the Fate of Christians.
-Rozanov included both in his book The Olfactory and Tactile Relationship of Jews to Blood as appendices.
-Professor Alexander Bronzov of the St. Petersburg Theological Academy sharply criticized Korolenko's protest in the journal Tserkovny Vestnik.
+Florensky, convinced of the existence of Jewish ritual murders, sent Rozanov two articles for anonymous publication: Prof. D.A.
+Khvolson on Ritual Murders and Jews and the Fate of Christians.
+Rozanov included both in his book "The Olfactory and Tactile Relationship of Jews to Blood" as appendices.
+Professor Aleksandr Bronzov of the St. Petersburg Theological Academy sharply criticized Korolenko's protest in the journal Tserkovny Vestnik.

 To this day, the jury's affirmative response to the first court question, which combined the fact of the murder, its location, and its nature, provides grounds for blood libel proponents to claim that the ritual murder was proven in court.

-Alexander Tager wrote that "the entire country, except the far right, was against the trial: not only the revolutionary underground but also the moderate and liberal opposition, to varying degrees, opposed the government in connection with the trial".
+Aleksandr Tager wrote that "the entire country, except the far right, was against the trial: not only the revolutionary underground but also the moderate and liberal opposition, to varying degrees, opposed the government in connection with the trial".
 Public figures across the political spectrum spoke of the opposition to the Beilis trial as a direct confrontation with the authorities.

-Russian nationalist Mikhail Menshikov criticized Shulgin for his articles:It would be better for a serious publication with the traditions of Kievlyanin not to make baseless accusations against the authorities, especially at a time when they are under siege by forces hostile to Russia.
-By attacking the prosecutor's office, isn't Mr. Shulgin joining the Jewish terror? (…) Mr. Shulgin knows well that the investigation was conducted under the supervision not only of the Kiev prosecutor but also of the highest judicial authorities. (…) Is it proper, in such a case, to publicly discredit such a seriously constructed accusation before the trial?The same idea, though expressed differently, was voiced by social democrat Leon Trotsky:
+Russian nationalist Mikhail Menshikov criticized Shulgin for his articles:

+It would be better for a serious publication with the traditions of Kievlyanin not to make baseless accusations against the authorities, especially at a time when they are under siege by forces hostile to Russia.
+By attacking the prosecutor's office, isn't Mr. Shulgin joining the Jewish terror? (...)
+Mr. Shulgin knows well that the investigation was conducted under the supervision not only of the Kiev prosecutor but also of the highest judicial authorities. (...)
+Is it proper, in such a case, to publicly discredit such a seriously constructed accusation before the trial?

+The same idea, though expressed differently, was voiced by social democrat Leon Trotsky:

-Since the gang of "ritualists", starting with the boy's murderers, Kyiv thieves, and continuing with the police and judicial authorities, is crowned by the Tsar of All Russia, the agitation against the blood libel, regardless of the intentions of liberal politicians and editors, took on a distinctly revolutionary, anti-monarchist character.
+Since the gang of "ritualists", starting with the boy's murderers, Kiev thieves, and continuing with the police and judicial authorities, is crowned by the Tsar of All Russia, the agitation against the blood libel, regardless of the intentions of liberal politicians and editors, took on a distinctly revolutionary, anti-monarchist character.